 13.4 You can write to us at:

 Copies of our literature can be provided in large print or in Braille and additional assistance is available to any customer upon request.
 If you have any special requirements please contact our Customer Service Team on 0345 845 0829.
 Customers with hearing impairment may choose to make use of Next Generation Text Relay (NGT) (previously known as Text relay, TextDirect and Typetalk) on 0345 732 3436 (lines are open seven days a week, 9am to 5.30pm).
 For more information visit the NGT Relay website www.ngts.org.uk.

 14. Law applying to this agreement

 This agreement is governed by the law that applies to the account you are accessing through Internet Banking (for example, if Scottish or English law applies to your account, the same law will apply to your use of Internet Banking).
 For account holders who are not resident in England and Wales, Scotland or Northern Ireland, the law of Scotland will apply.
 The courts of that jurisdiction will also be able to deal with any legal questions connected with this agreement.

 15. Legal information

-Scottish Widows Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 20161.
+Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under number 119278.
 Authorisation can be checked on the Financial Services Register at www.fca.org.uk Eligible deposits with us are protected by the Financial Services Compensation Scheme.
 We are covered by the Financial Ombudsman Service.